 "Well," said Tom, "I suppose I could tell you all of my master Drexl, who taught me the fine art of masks.
 The making of, and performing with.
 I always thought of it as an interesting counterpoint to Stemin, who taught me to read faces... although actually, the two arts have both differences and commonalities.
 For example...."

-Tiejo and Emma listened to Tom talk about masks for hours.
-The others eventually drifted off to their cabins.
+Tiejo and Emma both listened to Tom for quite some time, though everyone else soon drifted off to their cabins.

 The ferry docked at Jump Village Harbor about Second Two the next morning, and all passengers headed for their wagons, including the Chaos party.
 When instructed, they took their turn to fly out to the landing area on the shore.
 Alecstar then went off to hire a team of striders for the duration of their stay; they expected to be in town perhaps a few days.
 Just before Star left, Tiejo asked if it wouldn't make more sense to take the wagon, and Star explained that rental agencies often provided leader-spells, which are small hand-held devices specifically enchanted to coax animals into following the bearer, in a very tame, leisurely fashion.
 Such spells could also be used to let a stranger ride a strider, if he preferred.
 Tiejo found the idea fascinating, and thought of asking Star if he could go along, but after a few moments' vacillation, decided to wait with the others at the wagon.